Here is a list of some of the most frequently asked questions (FAQs) when thinking about training with Positive Pet Training;

 Firstly we are force free!
 I know we say this a lot, but it is because it is so important!
 We are not like old school dog trainers who still hurt and scare pets in order to get the behaviour they want.
 Our training also focus much more on real life training to help dogs cope in the modern world.
 We focus on what matters to you and help you understand your dog more.
 This way we can work on what matters to them too!

 Secondly this is our business.
-Ian is a full time dog trainer and Katie works part time whilst also running our own home visit veterinary practice, PawSquad.
+Katie works part time whilst also running our own home visit veterinary practice, Positive Pet Mobile Vet.
 Our facilities are top of the range and are purpose designed with your pets in mind.
 Many other classes are held in village halls but this means very little flexibility for times and often slippery floors.
 Our purpose designed flooring offers just the right amount of grip for your dogs feet for the best safety available.
 We also have a secure outdoor training area with purpose designed substrate.
 This is perfect for all the high impact training like agility work, or for any joint concerns.

 We pride ourselves on offering a high, professional training service following years of education and experience.